prototux/TCL-TV-reverse-engineering/README.md

 ## Thanks and credits
 Thanks to KailoKyra and gab for their help about reverse engineering and embedded ARM platforms.

 Tools used in this effort: binwalk, dd, binary ninja, retdec, gdb, dropbear, picocom, strace, caffein, probably some i forgot.

+References:
+* https://github.com/21sec/binder (contains a part of sitatvservice source code, namely the fpi_linein.c and the main())
+* https://github.com/jamesyan84/mt5507_android_4.4/tree/master/kk-4.x/vendor/tcl (contains sitatvservice/lbifpp references on android 4.4, on a mediatek SoC, hinting that the sitatvservice/libfpp tandem is used in most of their products)
+* https://github.com/Zigazou/opentclremote (a project that send keys using UPNP to a TCL TV with SmartTV2 OS)